 of Harvey at the end of the year.

-the club were unable to field a team to play at Forest
+unable to field a team to play at Forest Green Rovers

-Green Rovers and the next home fixture, against Wrexham,
+and the next home fixture, against Wrexham, was called

-was called off when the council served a prohibition
+off when the council served a prohibition notice over

-by the Football Conference and two weeks later expelled
+Conference and two weeks later expelled from the league.

-from the league.
-The club were finally wound up in the
+The club was finally wound up in the High Court on March

-While the old club was falling apart the supporters
+the old club was falling apart the supporters group,

-group, City Fans United, was already beginning to prepare
+City Fans United, was already beginning to prepare for

-for the worst and when Chester City was wound up the
+the worst and when Chester City was wound up the fans

-fans were in an a strong position to launch a phoenix
+were in an a strong position to launch a phoenix club.

-club.
-At the start of May the lease to the Deva Stadium
+At the start of May the lease to the Deva Stadium was

 Club was officially reborn on Thursday May 20th 2010.

-Neil Young was unveiled as the manager of the reformed
+Young was unveiled as the manager of the reformed Chester

-Chester and along with assistant Gary Jones set about
+and along with assistant Gary Jones set about assembling

-assembling a squad from scratch for the supporters owned
+a squad from scratch for the new supporter’s owned

 club.
 Young arrived from Colwyn Bay having experienced